 This thought is no longer thought woo-woo, nor relegated to Oprah fans.
 The latest discoveries in medical science are steering us there – if even metaphorically.

 The recent discoveries that “we are literally the architects and builders of our own brains” has far reaching implications.
 The brain is so malleable that it responds to input, lifestyle, and experience by growing new neural pathways in response to what we feed it.
 The same is true for the rest of our bodies and minds.

-My friend and fellow advocate Doctor Julie hits on some of this in a blog post on the microbiome and neuroplasticity.
+My friend Doctor Julie hits on some of this in a blog post on the microbiome and neuroplasticity.
 In fact, our lifestyles and what we eat affect the delicate balance of the millions of bacteria that make up our “second brain” – as the gut is now called by scientists.